Probing single electrons across 300 mm spin qubit wafers: Main text

-For further analysis on the 91$\%$ of successful scans on this wafer, we apply a numerical algorithm to detect transition curves in the 2D data and extract the coordinates for the first electron ($1e$) transition (see Methods).
+For further analysis on the 91$\%$ of successful scans on this wafer, we apply a numerical algorithm to detect transition curves in the 2D data and extract the coordinates for the first electron ($1e$) transition (see Methods) \cite{contamin:2022}.
 We define the “$1e$ voltage” as the plunger voltage position of the $1e$ transition at the midpoint of the barrier voltage axis, indicated by the red star in Fig.~\ref{fig-v1e-data}a.
 We use the distance between the transition voltage and the left edge of the scan window to gain high confidence that these transitions represent the first electron in the quantum dot (see Methods).

 A summary of plunger and barrier voltages at the $1e$ transition is shown in Fig.~\ref{fig-v1e-data}b.
 These data represent the voltages needed to set the $1e$ charge state in individual sites of 12QD arrays, sampled across a 300 mm wafer.
 They therefore can reveal how process variation translates to variation in the spin qubit operating point.
 Improving variation in spin qubit operating voltage has multiple benefits.
 Lower $1e$ voltage variation makes for easier automation, as operating voltages are more predictable.
-Also, many proposals for large-scale spin qubit processors rely on sharing voltages among spin qubit lines to alleviate the interconnect bottleneck \cite{veldhorst:2017, li:2018, boter:2022}.
-Such voltage-sharing schemes will require extremely low levels of variation in $1e$ voltages across large arrays.
-In the same way threshold voltage variation must be reduced in a transistor process, variation at the single electron regime must be improved to enable the grandest visions for spin qubit scaling.
+Lower variation can also enable pathways for alleviating the interconnect bottleneck, as in proposals based on floating memory \cite{veldhorst:2017} or on voltage sharing among spin qubit lines \cite{li:2018, boter:2022}.
+For the former, lower variation can reduce the amount of classical circuitry needed to operate an array, while for the latter, lower variation will allow larger numbers of qubits to be accurately controlled with shared voltages.